DataDog/helm-charts/charts/datadog/README.md

 The migration from 2.x to 3.x does not require manual action.
 As per the Changelog, we do not be guaranteeing support of Helm 2 moving forward.
-If you already have the Legacy Kubernetes State Metrics Check enabled, migrating will only show you the deprecation notifice.
+If you already have the legacy Kubernetes State Metrics Check enabled, migrating will only show you the deprecation notice.

 #### From 1.x to 2.x